Skip to main content

 “But… they don’t know you.”
 Pratap insisted.
 “This will blow over in no time.”

 “This is my HR.
 I can’t lose my job.
 Shit.”
-She walked into the balcony as Pratap watched her from across the glass frantically waving her hand and explaining something.
-When she came back inside she was almost teary.
+She walked onto the balcony as Pratap watched her from across the glass, frantically waving her hand and explaining something.
+When she came back inside, she was almost teary.

-“First I do all the hard work Kiran takes credit for.
-Now I may not have a job or recommendation altogether.
+“First, I do all the hard work Kiran takes credit for.
+Now I may not have a job or a recommendation altogether.
 Life is great!”
-She shook her head muttering to herself, “How is this my fault?”
+She shook her head, muttering to herself, “How is this my fault?”

 “Maybe they just want to talk about the matter and support you?”
 Pratap tried to sound convincing.
 He knew how it worked in reality.
-Viral videos could give one momentary fame and followers but in reality, hiring companies did not want such controversies.
-They would wash their hands off such employees in a minute.
+Viral videos could give one momentary fame and followers, but in reality, hiring companies did not want such controversies.
+They would wash their hands of such employees in a minute.

 “My social media followers are blowing up.
 There are thousands of lewd DMs from old men and kids.
 The HR called me Monday morning.
 I am screwed.”
 She sat down ranting and moving to and fro.
 Pratap sat down silently beside her.